Japan Air Self-Defence Force Open Day 2019: Military Aircraft Photos

 Kawasaki C-1 transport aircraft flying

-After I finished photographing the aircraft on the ground, it was time to enjoy the ones in the sky.
+After I finished photographing the aircraft on the ground, it was time to enjoy those in the sky.
 There were high-speed passes by jets.
-We saw a Chinook doing a water drop.
+A Chinook did a water drop.
 Kawasaki T-4s buzzed the crowd, and there were paratroop drops.
 It was exciting!

 Mitsubishi F-2 aircraft on Iruma Base tarmac